DaoCloud/DaoCloud-docs/docs/en/docs/storage/hwameistor/faqs.md

 1. There are no remaining bare disks on the nodes that can be automatically managed.
 You can check with the following command:

     ```bash
-    kubectl get ld # Check the disks
+    kubectl get ld # (1)!
-    kubectl get lsn <node-name> -o yaml # Check if the disks are properly managed
+    kubectl get lsn <node-name> -o yaml # (2)!
     ```

+    1. Check the disks
+    2. Check if the disks are properly managed

 2. The Hwameistor-related components (excluding drbd-adapter) are not working properly.
 You can check with the following command:

     > The drbd-adapter component only takes effect when HA is enabled.
 If it is not enabled, you can ignore the related errors.

     ```bash
-    kubectl get pod -n hwameistor # Check if the pods are running properly
+    kubectl get pod -n hwameistor # (1)!
-    kubectl get hmcluster -o yaml # Check the health field
+    kubectl get hmcluster -o yaml # (2)!
     ```

+    1. Check if the pods are running properly
+    2. Check the health field